Helping Disciples become Disciple Makers

 Ask the Lord to help deepen interaction from casual to personal to spiritual to discovery conversations.
 Here is a tool to help.

-As people respond, ask if they have friends interested in the same topic.
-Invite them to gather their family or friends to look at the Bible with you.
+As people respond, ask if they have friends interested in the same need or topic.
+Invite them to gather their family or friends to see with you how the Bible addresses that need.

 Depending on the need or topic of interest, consider which of these scripture sets may be most helpful to start.
-Consider also passages in the WaHa app: https://waha.app/eng
+The Waha app also offers helpful passage sets: https://web.waha.app/eng

 Caring for Groups: